verivital/nnv/code/nnv/examples/Submission/CAV2020_ImageStar/README.md

 #### 2c.
 Dependencies

-Matlab 2018b or later (may work on earlier versions, but untested)
+Matlab 2019b or later (may work on earlier versions, but untested)

+Matlab toolboxes listed here: https://github.com/verivital/nnv#installation

+#### 2d.
+Hardware

+The computer needs > 60 GiB RAM.
+Note that a computer with less RAM cannot be used to reproduce all results in the paper, which is part of why the CodeOcean set up is recommended.

 ### 3. CodeOcean Capsule